Political career of Rab Butler (1929–1941): Summer 1938: Czechoslovakia

 In internal foreign office discussions after the Anschluss, Butler counselled against a British guarantee to go to war to defend Czechoslovakia and approved of the Cabinet decision (22 March) not to give one (he later omitted these facts from his memoirs).
-Halifax and Butler assisted Chamberlain in drafting his statement for 24 March.
+Halifax and Butler assisted Chamberlain in drafting his Commons statement for 24 March.
 Chamberlain did not rule out war altogether but was influenced by advice from the chiefs of staff that Czechoslovakia was indefensible.
 Jago argues that Butler helped to tone down Chamberlain's speech to stick to a more logical approach than was usual for Chamberlain and to stress the commitment to peace.

+On 22 April Ernst Woermann, First Counsellor at the German Embassy in London, reported a conversation with Butler to Joachim von Ribbentrop, who had recently been promoted from German Ambassador in London to Foreign Minister.
+Butler stated that despite the Anschluss in March Chamberlain still desired a "real understanding" with Germany.
+He reported Butler as saying that "the German and British peoples were of the same blood" and that it was "inconceivable that Germany and England should meet again on the battlefield".
+Butler commented that the two men could not speak freely about Czechoslovakia but added that "England was aware that Germany would attain "her next goal" [i.e. control of the German-speaking Sudetenland] and was only concerned about the manner in which this was done".
+Tim Bouverie comments that such comments must have served to undermine any credibility in British warnings to Germany not to make aggressive threats against Czechoslovakia.
+In June 1938, Helmuth Wohlthat, Ministerial Director for the German Four Year Plan, met Butler and reported that he was favourably-disposed to Germany.